-It should be mentioned that when using an extra narrowband filter a longer exposure is typically required to obtain enough light data to create an image with an adequate amount of brightness.
-This is due to the relatively large amount of light that the filter has been designed to block in order to isolate the hydrogen-alpha wavelength.
+When using an extra narrowband filter, a longer exposure is typically required to obtain enough light to create an image with an adequate amount of brightness.
+This is due to the relatively large amount of light the filter has been designed to block in order to isolate the S-II wavelength.